Posts tagged mutirão

 This is the story of my family from Morro da Providência.
 Despite the city’s repeated interference, we have managed to stay in the same place since we arrived here.
 And so begins the story of Bernardino and Aurora….

 They came to Rio de Janeiro in 1942, and settled on Morro da Providência, where Bernardino found land he could afford.
 Bernardino tells his grandchildren how they came from the Northeast by ship during World War II, taking the risk that their boat would be fired on by German submarines, which were attacking ships along the Brazilian coast.
-When they arrived, More >
+When they arrived, he More >

 Housing rights activists today defend the practice of on-site upgrading of informal communities—as opposed to evicting them—on the basis of historic preservation, low-quality compensation housing, residents’ location-based employment, and squatter legislation.
 In practice, what has caused favela upgrading to come to pass over the years in Rio de Janeiro More >